patonlab/GoodVibes/README.md

 *	The `-s` option specifies the solvent.
 The amount of free space accessible to the solute is computed based on the solvent's molecular and bulk densities.
 This is then used to correct the volume available to each molecule from the ideal gas approximation used in the Sackur-Tetrode calculation of translational entropy, as proposed by [Shakhnovich and Whitesides](http://pubs.acs.org/doi/abs/10.1021/jo970944f)<sup>3</sup>.
 The keywords H2O, Toluene, DMF (N,N-dimethylformamide), AcOH (acetic acid) and Chloroform are recognized.

-Example 1: a Grimme-type quasi-harmonic correction with a cut-off of 100 cm<sup>-1</sup>
+Example 1: a Grimme-type quasi-harmonic correction with a (Grimme type) cut-off of 100 cm<sup>-1</sup>
 ------
 ```python
 python GoodVibes.py examples/methylaniline.out -f 100